osl-incubator/scicookie/CONTRIBUTING.md

     ```
     git clone git@github.com:your_name_here/scicookie.git
     ```
 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development and this will automatically install all required and `dev` dependencies:
+This is how you set up your fork for local development and this will automatically install all required and `dev` dependencies:
     ```
-    mkvirtualenv scicookie
     cd scicookie
+    python -m venv env
     ```
     Using poetry:
     ```